4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/threats-vulnerabilities-data-security.md

 ---
 title: "Vulnerabilities and Threats to Data Security"
-subtitle: "Protecting Information: Threats, Vulnerabilities, and Security Measures"
+subtitle: "Protecting information from threats and vulnerabilities through effective security measures.
+Learn about cybersecurity risks and how to implement solutions to ensure data protection, maintaining the confidentiality, integrity, and availability of information."
 tags: ["data security", "cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]